 For the last three meals, explore the many, many recipes available for free on the internet to find something new and delicious.
 Try searching the internet using the keywords “Vegan Recipes”, then narrow your search by adding a word(s) for types of dishes that you enjoy (curry, enchilada, stir fry, lasagna, soup, casserole, etc.), or the ingredients that you love (mushroom, squash, potato, oats, brown rice, black beans, etc.).
 You will find many more than three recipes that you want to try.

 The wonderful thing about vegan food is that you can taste test all through the preparation process, even before cooking.
-There are no dangers from salmonella or campylobacter from uncooked vegetables, grains or legumes!
+There are few dangers from salmonella or campylobacter from uncooked vegetables, grains or legumes!
 This makes it easy to adjust the seasoning as you prepare the recipe.
 Because of this marvelous benefit, I have not tried a single WFPB recipe that was inedible.
 Everything I’ve made was good enough that my family finished what was on their plates, even if they weren’t interested in adding it to our standard repertoire.